What is MemberiumPay

 When they press the “Cancel Subscription” button, any tags in the top box labeled “Cancel Requested” will be applied.
 On the actual cancellation date, before the next billing date set by Stripe, the tag in the bottom box will be applied.

 These are most of the options that are included.
 You don’t have to use all of them, and you’re free to implement them as your site grows.

-Since MemberiumPay is separate from ActiveCampaign or Keap, it doesn’t pass any E-Commerce data to your CRM.
+Since MemberiumPay is separate from ActiveCampaign, it doesn’t pass any E-Commerce data to your CRM.
 The only data passed to your CRM is the tags you want to apply based on the automation settings that we just covered.